Drag gestures on the web

 Drag items to the left or right to see the interaction.

 In terms of structure, the component is fairly straightforward.
-We start with the outer container and add overflow-clip which clips everything but prevents scrolling.
+We start with the outer container and add overflow-clip, which clips overflowing content without making the container scrollable.
 Inside we have a div with the content that handles the gesture.

 Container